WokLibCodeClub/.github/profile/README.md

 ## Scratch (first session 10.30am to 11.30am)

-The next session will take place on **Saturday 25th October 2025**.
+The next session will take place on **Saturday 1st November 2025**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

 We will start of with some more coding using the *Rapid Router* game, exploring more and more complicated versions of the *if* block, with level 42 being puzzling.
 (Hint: you don't *have* to use *if* blocks to solve level 42!)
 The link for Rapid Router is [https://www.codeforlife.education/rapidrouter/#](https://www.codeforlife.education/rapidrouter/#). ***Please note:*** you need a Code for Life login to access levels above 29.
 If you do not have a login please follow the instructions [below](#Code-for-Life-account) to make one.